Canine Bed Bug Detection

 What is canine bed bug detection?

 Canine bed bug detection is a professional inspection method that uses scent trained dogs to locate live bed bugs, nymphs, and viable eggs in residential and commercial properties.
-The detection dog follows airborne scent to pinpoint exact harborage sites that human inspectors often cannot see.
+This approach works because the detection dog follows airborne scent to pinpoint exact harborage sites that human inspectors often cannot see.
+It is the best way to confirm a bug infestation early.

 How does a bed bug detection dog work?